GECO-PH/grapevine-anywhere/README.md

 `webhook`
 > *Path to file containing webhook URL.
 Used for sending summaries to slack.*

-## The pipeline - in brief
+> *The format of the file should be such that it only contains the URL, which should look like 'https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX'.*
+> *A good tutorial this up can be found here: https://api.slack.com/messaging/webhooks*

+## Pipeline

+### `Overview`

-0) Process latest GISAID data
+0) Process GISAID data.

-1) Import CoG-UK consensus fasta file
+1) Process REDCap data.

-2) Clean and filter
+2) Clean and filter.

-3) Align to reference
+3) Align to reference.

-4) Lineage type using PANGOLIN
+4) Lineage type using PANGOLIN.

-5) Merge with GISAID alignment
+5) Merge GISAID and REDCap alignments.

-6) (Optionally) split into lineages based on Pangolin typing to relieve some of the burden on tree building
+6) Split into lineages based on Pangolin typing to relieve some of the burden on tree building. (optional)

 7) Build a Fasttree maximum likelihood tree (for each lineage if so defined):